WaqasSaleem97/CC_F26/Labs/Lab01/README.md

 2. Add headings for Tasks 1 through 17.

-3. Under each heading, insert the screenshots for that task in the same order used in this README.
+3. Under each heading, insert the screenshots for that task in the same order used in this README.md file.

 4. Add a short caption below every screenshot explaining what it demonstrates.